-rajma masala restaurant style recipe with step by step photos – this is a lightly spiced, creamy and a delicious punjabi curry made with kidney beans. this is my mom’s way of making this famous punjabi curry.
+rajma recipe restaurant style with step by step photos – this is a lightly spiced, creamy and a delicious punjabi curry made with kidney beans. this is my mom’s way of making this famous punjabi masala curry.

 rajma masala is a weekly affair at home and a sunday lunch. so i make rajma masala in three different ways.